wgzesg/Pokimon/README.md

 The main logic can be found in `./app/controllers/mons_controller.rb`.

-Other important classes are `Poki.rb` where the Pokimon model is defined.
+Other important classes include `Poki.rb` where the Pokimon model is defined.
 This simplified model captures information required for simulating the combat.

+`TypeRelation.rb` where counter relation is stored.